Azure Backup service- FAQ

 - Offline Volumes: The cache-folder must be online for expected backup using Azure Backup Agent.

-It is recommended that neither the cache-folder nor the metadata VHD have the attributes above for expected functioning of the Azure Backup agent.
+It is recommended that neither the cache-folder nor the metadata VHD has the attributes above for expected functioning of the Azure Backup agent.